Ryoichi Ikegami

 Ryoichi Ikegami (池上 遼一, Ikegami Ryōichi) is a Japanese manga artist that usually works as the illustrator in collaboration with a writer.
-He is best known for Crying Freeman (1986–1988), written by Kazuo Koike, and Heat (1999–2004), written by Buronson.
+He is best known for Crying Freeman (1986–1988), written by Kazuo Koike, and Heat (1999–2004), written by Buronson (AKA Sho Fumimura).
 The latter won the 2001 Shogakukan Manga Award for general manga.
 Ikegami received the Fauves d'Honneur at the 2023 Angoulême International Comics Festival.
 Yoshihide Fujiwara is a former assistant of Ikegami's.